-- Adenomyosis: A condition where the endometrial tissue grows into the uterine muscle, leading to painful and heavy periods.
+- Adenomyosis: Endometrial tissue grows into the uterine muscle, leading to painful and heavy periods.

 - Intrauterine devices (IUDs): Some women may experience heavy or irregular periods after insertion of a non-hormonal IUD.

-- Pelvic inflammatory disease (PID): An infection of the female reproductive organs that can cause heavy bleeding.
+- Pelvic inflammatory disease (PID): This is an infection of the female reproductive organs that can cause heavy bleeding.

-- Endometriosis: A condition where the endometrial tissue grows outside the uterus, causing painful and heavy periods.
+- Endometriosis: Endometriosis is a condition where the endometrial tissue grows outside the uterus, causing painful and heavy periods.